HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: User Study

 \subsection{Procedure}

-Participants provided informed consent at the beginning of their session.
-They filled out a demographic form and received a brief introduction to the system and the treasure hunt task.
-The order of CAAV and No-CAAV conditions was counterbalanced across pairs to control for learning effects.

-Before each condition, participants were then given a brief training session to familiarize themselves with the XR environment, controls, and---for those in the CAAV condition---how to trigger and interpret the attention visualization.
-After training, participants proceeded to the trials.
+Participants provided informed consent, filled out a demographic form, and received a brief introduction to the system and task.
+The order of CAAV and No-CAAV conditions was counterbalanced across pairs.
+Before each condition, participants completed a brief training session to familiarize themselves with the XR environment, controls, and (for CAAV conditions) how to trigger and interpret attention visualizations.

-Each pair completed the treasure hunt task for all visualizations.
+Each pair completed the treasure hunt for all visualizations.
 After each visualization, participants completed a brief questionnaire about their experience and coordination strategies.
+Throughout the study, we recorded target counts, spatial coverage, attention overlap between participants, frequency of attention visualization triggering (CAAV condition), and verbal communication patterns.